mojtabaOstovari/BasicProgramming-fall2020/README.md

 # Class Time and Location
-* Sunday and Tuesday 10:30-12:30 AM and Wednesday 1:00-3:00 PM.
+* Sunday and Tuesday 10:30-12:30 AM, Wednesday 1:00-3:00 PM.
 <br>The class is being held virtually.
-To access the link to the class, please refer to <a href="https://cw.sharif.edu/">https://cw.sharif.edu/</a>.
+To access the link to the class, please refer to [**Courseware**](https://cw.sharif.edu/).

 # Presentation Team